 One of the most popular car auto manufacturers is Toyota.
 The Toyota Corolla is the best-selling car globally.
 And that statement is taken directly from Forbes.

-Just like you might have expected, Toyota relies on huge production volume to lower the total manufacturing cost.
+Just like you might have expected, Toyota relies on huge production volumes to lower the total manufacturing cost.
 As a result, they can sell a car for about $5000, which had a manufacturing cost of $2500.
 That is double the profit!

 Another popular car manufacturer that you might already know a lot about is Porsche.
 The car manufactured by this manufacturer is plenty in number.
 And their models usually have a lot of price differences between the models.